-1.4.
+2.4.
 The specific case of urban sprawl due to public transport investments

 The simulations in Brussels and Helsinki have shown that new radial rail services providing a significant improvement in the accessibility between the suburban areas and the urban centre generate indeed sprawl of population and concentration of employment.
-A consequent change in the home-to-work mobility pattern is the lengthening of the home-work trips (e.g. increase by 8% due to the implementation of the RER in Brussels; increase by 12 % in the scenario of local investment plan + speeding up the rail services by 25 %, in Helsinki).
-It is worthwhile noting that households decide to out-migrate towards suburban areas not only because of the improved accessibility by public transport, but also because of the consequent better accessibility by road (the modal shift due to the rail investments alleviates to some extent the congestion on the roads).
+A consequent change in the home-to-work mobility pattern is the lengthening of the home-work trips (e.g. increase by 8% due to the implementation of the RER in Brussels ; increase by 12 % in the scenario of local investment plan + speeding up the rail services by 25 %, in Helsinki).
+It is worthwhile noting that households decide to out-migrate towards suburban areas not only because of the improved accessibility by public transport, but also because of the consequent better accessibility by road (the modal shift due to the rail investments alleviates to some extent the congestion on the roads)9.

 On the other hand, the rail investments lead to an improvement of the indicators related to the modal share: decrease of the car mileage and increase of the public transport share.
-In the 2 scenarios mentioned above, the decrease in $CO_2$ emissions is by 8 % (Brussels) and 2 % (Helsinki).
+In the 2 scenarios mentioned above, the decrease in CO_2 emissions is by 8 % (Brussels) and 2 % (Helsinki).
 However, the potential total "short-term" improvement (i.e. the improvement which would have occurred if there was no change in activity location, neither lengthening of the trip distances) would have been even higher.
 In other words, one negative effect of sprawl is to "consume" a part of the potential benefits of the public transport investments, with regard to the reduction of car mileage and emissions.

-For more details on the simulations: see Deliverable D5-D6, chapter 7.
+For more details on the simulations: see Deliverable D5-D6 of SCATTER, chapter 7.

-&lt;sup>6 It is well known that generally, in congested areas, at short term (i.e. without change in location), the users who benefit the most from public transport investments, in terms of travel time savings, are the car drivers, rather than the public transport users.
+9 It is well known that generally, in congested areas, at short term (i.e. without change in location), the users who benefit the most from public transport investments, in terms of travel time savings, are the car drivers, rather than the public transport users.
 This was quantified for example for the case of the RER within the study area of Brussels, in a previous study by Stratec, on behalf of the Brussels-Capital Region (study IRIS 1, 1991-1996).

-Effects Scenarios Variation in the number of households in the urban centre (%) Variation in the number of households in the urban zones (%) Variation in the number of jobs in the urban centre (%) Variation in the number of jobs in the urban zones (%) Variation in the average home-work trip distance (%) Variation in the total car mileage (%) Variation in the public transport modal share (points) Variation in the total CO 2 emission (%) Brussels - implementation of the Regional Express Railway Network (REN) -3.6 -1.4 0.7 0.3 8.1 -6.2 8.8 -8.1 Brussels - alternative operating scheme of the REN with more orbital connections -5.5 -2.8 0.8 0.3 12.4 -9.2 11.5 -11.5 Helsinki - Helsinki Metropolitan Area transport investment plan + speeding up the rail services by 25 % -1.6 -0.5 1.7 0.5 12.2 -0.8 5.3 -1.5
+Effects Scenarios the number of households in Variation in the number of households in the urban zones (%) the number of jobs in the the number of jobs in the Variation in the average home-work trip distance (%) the total car mileage (%) Variation in the total CO 2 emission (%) Brussels - implementation of the Regional Express Railway Network (REN) -1.4 0.7 0.3 8.1 -6.2 8.8 -8.1 Brussels - alternative operating scheme of the REN with more orbital connections -2.8 0.8 0.3 12.4 -9.2 11.5 -11.5 Helsinki - Helsinki Metropolitan Area transport investment plan + speeding up the rail services by 25 % - -0.5 1.7 0.5 12.2 -0.8 5.3 -1.5

-Figure 1.8 : Simulation results of 3 scenarios of public transport investments.
-The savings in car mileage and CO2 emissions would have been higher without the trip lengthening: sprawl "consumes" a part of the potential benefits of the public transport investments.
+Figure 2.8 : Simulation results of 3 scenarios of public transport investments.
+The savings in car mileage and CO_2 emissions would have been higher without the trip lengthening: sprawl "consumes" a part of the potential benefits of the public transport investments.
 Source : SCATTER, Deliverable D5-D6.

-1.5.
+2.5.
 Mono-centric versus polycentric approach